jpwahle/cs-insights-crawler/README.md

 Execute `poetry install` there.
 This will install all the dependencies this project needs.
 If you are in a virtual environment it will install all dependencies there, otherwise it will create a new one.
-(Should poetry not be able to find a python 3.7 installation, specify the path using `poetry env use <path>` to create a venv.)
+(Should poetry not be able to find a python 3.7 installation, specify the path using `poetry env use <path>` to create a venv based on the given python version.)

 If you were not already in a venv, execute `poetry shell` to activate the newly created one.
 (If the command does not work, try to activate the venv manually.)